tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/README.md

 ### 4.3 Depth work mode switch

-- The depth work mode switch is supported by Gemini 2, Gemini 2 L, and Gemini 2 XL cameras.
+- The Gemini 2, Gemini 2 L, and Gemini 2 XL cameras support the depth work mode switch.
-- Before starting the camera, depth work mode (depth_work_mode) can be configured for the corresponding xxx.launch.py file's support.
+- To enable this feature, configure the depth work mode (depth_work_mode) in the corresponding xxx.launch.py file before initiating the camera.
-- The default depth work mode configuration of xxx.launch.py is the camera's default configuration.
-If you need to modify it, you can switch to the corresponding mode as needed:
+- The default configuration in xxx.launch.py reflects the camera's default settings, and can be modified as needed:

   ```python
   # on xxx.launch.py file:
   DeclareLaunchArgument('depth_work_mode', default_value='')
   ```

-- The specific camera depth work mode support types can be found in the comments of the depth mode.
+- Specific types of camera depth work modes that are supported can be found in the comments section of the depth mode.

 - View depth work modes: